 A task detested by owners and cats alike, trying to get our cat to take their medicine can be stressful.
 Indeed, you may find you psych yourself up to ‘the big event’ for days before.
 Most cats will sense that anxiety.
 They are then experts at making themselves disappear when it comes time to having their pill.

 Finding a technique that works for you and your pet can be like finding the holy grail.
-A no-nonsense approach tends to work best and try to act confident (even if you don’t feel it!).
+A no-nonsense approach tends to help best and try to act confident (even if you don’t feel it!).
 Each cat is an individual, and some will respond better to certain techniques than others.
 Feel free to try a few until you hit on the one that works best for you.

 - ‘The big guns’.
 A pill popper is a plastic instrument that enables you to place the pill at the back of your cat’s mouth.
 This keeps your fingers safe and is a great option for feistier felines.

 - ‘The hiding place’.
 A pill pocket is a tasty treat in which you hide the tablet.
-This works best for food-driven, greedy cats.
+This helps best for food-driven, greedy cats.
 These guys are likely to munch away without asking too many questions.

-Knowing the Medication
+Knowing the Medication is Key

 Double check how long the course needs to be given for and how frequently each pill should be offered.
 While most pills are given daily, some will be given e.g. every 12 hours.